-Recently I had dinner with friends who run a business.
-The table conversation turned to buying new cars.
-Finally the buy versus lease question was asked of me…the so called tax expert.
-As always, I don’t answer any tax questions until I have time to double check the changing tax law.
-To answer their question, I told them to keep an eye out for my latest blog.
-So Jeff, here it is!
+Recently I had dinner with friends who run a business, and the conversation turned to buying new cars.
+The “buy versus lease” question was asked of me, the so called tax expert at the table.
+As always, I don’t answer any tax questions until I have time to double check the tax law.
+I told them to keep an eye out for my latest blog.
+So, to Jeff and all who are wondering…here it is!

-1) Number of miles your drive each year (leased cars- often charged extra fees for miles driven over 10,000 or 12,000/year)
+- Number of miles your drive each year: leased cars often charged extra fees for miles driven over 10,000 or 12,000/year

-2) How long you keep a car (get a new car every 3-4 years or keep it until its junk)
+- How long you keep a car: do you get a new car every 3-4 years or keep it until its junk?

-3) How much do you want to spend on your monthly payments (lease payments are usually quite a bit less than monthly payments on car loan)
+- How much do you want to spend on your monthly payments: lease payments are usually quite a bit less than monthly payments on car loan

 There is one more difference between buying and leasing a business vehicle.
 That difference is the disposition of the vehicle.
 When you dispose of a business vehicle that you own, there may be taxable gain or deductible loss.
 The portion of any gain that is due to depreciation will be taxed as ordinary income.
 When you return your leased car to the dealer, there is no taxable gain or loss.